 I’m a painter so I obviously think paint and stain first, but if you are interested in a low-difficulty, high-quality, low-maintenance floor, this post will take you there.
 Our paint/stain posts are linked at the bottom, but this is just for garage flooring coating alternatives.

-There are some big drawbacks other websites are not telling you: sometimes it takes an outsider.
+There are some big drawbacks other websites are not telling you.

 There’s only one good non-paint, non-stain option in my opinion, and it is interlocking tiles.
 We will publish soon an article dedicated to that.

 - Interlocking Tiles: this is the best option